nessanmore/nessanmore/README.md

   </font>
 </p>

 <p align="center"><p align="center" style="font-size: 11;"> I'm open-minded to most ships and don't mind roleplay or interacting as your preferred ship!
-I, however, mainly ship Ronference. </p>
+I, however, mainly ship Ronference.
+Variations of Nortnaib and Naibeli are fine with me. </p>

 <h1 align="center"></a></h2>